marq24/emacberry.com/gpsl2man.md

 ## You are invited to contribute to this manual

-In the past I have used a total different approach to create & work on websites - with the use of [jekyll](https://github.com/jekyll/jekyll) I hope it will become easier to participate in the creation process of this manual.
+In the past I have used a total different approach to create & work on websites - by make use of [Jekyll](https://github.com/jekyll/jekyll) I hope it will become easier to participate in the creation process of this manual.
 You will find on top of every page a _<i class="fa fa-pencil"></i> Improve this page_ link that will bring you to the public GitHub repository.